xarmian/avm-indexer-suite/README.md

 # Disclaimer

-This image is supplied without warranty.
+This repository is supplied without warranty.

 # License